 How Do You Explain Our Disagreements?

-When the world questions us concerning our disagreements, I think we can use such to an advantage in teaching some truths.
-I point out that we are a FREE people; that each Christian is left to study and investigate the Bible for himself; that we are not bound by the words of some pope, priest, preacher, council, convention or the traditions of men.
-I refer them to the division and issues which existed in New Testament churches.
+When the world questions us concerning our disagreements I think we can use such to an advantage in teaching some truth.
+I point out that we are a FREE PEOPLE; that each Christian is left free to study and interpret the Bible for himself; that we, are not bound by the words of some pope, priest, preacher, council, convention or the traditions of men.
+I refer such people to the division and issues which existed among New Testament churches.
 Corinth was divided and filled with sin, yet it was addressed as "the church of God."
 Division is sinful anywhere, but division within itself does not prove that a church is not the Lord's church!